 - BA in Media Studies

-You'll gain knowledge about maintaining the beauty of nature around us, managing natural resources, producing food, and restoring forests.
+You'll learn about maintaining the beauty of nature around us, managing natural resources, producing food, and restoring forests.
 Crop rotation and maintaining the mineral properties of the soil are other topics covered by agriculture and forestry.

 Agricultural Science and Forestry graduates guarantee that goods comply with industry requirements and make it to the marketplaces.
-This is crucial for the large-scale production of food, whose demand will rise with the population.
+This is crucial for large-scale food production, whose demand will rise with the population.

 You can study the following courses: